lwiniwar/TreeWindSim/README.md

 ## Analysis
 The analysis was calculating the mean height of returns for each of the simulations and calculating the differences to the no-wind-setting, for the merged dataset as well as for the three simulated strips.
-The `wind-simulation-analysis.ipynb` interactive notebook shows these results.
+The [interactive notebook](wind-simulation-analysis.ipynb)  shows these results.

 ## Acknowledgement
 This package has been developed in the course of the *UncertainTree* project, funded by the Austrian Science Fund ([FWF](https://www.fwf.ac.at/)) [Grant number J 4672-N].